6. Discretionary Housing Payments

 You can receive Discretionary Housing Payments if you have unusual circumstances and the Council thinks you need more help with your rent.

-You must be receiving some Housing Benefit to qualify for a Discretionary Housing Payment.
+You must be receiving some Housing Benefit or the Housing Element of UC to qualify for a Discretionary Housing Payment.

 We look at things like: